 News Literacy: How to Teach Students to Search Smart Credit: Quickhoney The word simple can rarely be used when it comes to describing online searches for news and information.
 Type a noun and a refining adjective into a search engine, and you're presented with an indefinite number of links (hence, perhaps, the word Google).
 The information can seem equally useful at first glance but will inevitably vary wildly in accuracy, from a New York Times article to a deadpan spoof in the Onion to a biased political blog filled with misinformation.
 Students learn how to find the truth in a sea of factoids.
-Separating fact from falsehood can be a challenge for anyone, but it's especially tough for students, who may be less skeptical and more trusting than adults.
 Alan C. Visiting journalists pose four questions to students: Why does news matter?
 In response, students in the program create projects that answer these questions.
 Though it's a remarkable resource, the sheer abundance of online information has its downsides.
 Ask Yourself, "What Am I Looking At?"
 Is it news, opinion, a personal blog, gossip?
 Think Critically about News and Information Who created the reports and editorials?
 Learn to Spot Bias